Friday, March 6, 2015

 4. It is the expansion of natural power.

-6. The attainment of fullest natural growth of the individual
+6. The attainment of the fullest natural growth of the individual

 Rousseau’s Methods of Education

 Rousseau had deep sympathy for children and advocated simple and direct methods of instructing them.
 He laid special emphasis on object teaching.
-He said “Let the sense always be the guides, let there be no text books but the world and no other instruction than facts.
+He said, “Let the senses always be the guides, let there be no textbooks but the world and no other instruction than facts.
 The child who reads, does not think---he merely reads; he is not receiving instruction, but learning words”.
-He also told that only the text book was the great book of nature.
+He also said that only the textbook was the great book of nature.

 Rousseau objected to verbalism in education.
-Words according to Rousseau were being memorized but not understood.
-Child he believed should be taught by experience and not by verbal lesson.
-That’s why Rousseau advocates the play way method.
+Words, according to Rousseau, were being memorized but not understood.
+A child, he believed, should be taught by experience and not by verbal lessons.
+That’s why Rousseau advocates the playway method.

 Stages of Education as Showed by Rousseau in Emile

-1. Education for Infancy (1 to 5 years): For this period Rousseau advocates physical education.
+1. Education for Infancy (1 to 5 years): For this period, Rousseau advocates physical education.
 “All wickedness comes from weakness.
-A child is bad as he weak.
-Make him strong and he will be good,” said Rousseau.
+A child is as bad as he is weak.
+Make him strong, and he will be good,” said Rousseau.
 The child should be made strong so that he will always keep a restraint upon himself and will not be led into evil ways.
-This is a period of physical education, freedom and activity.
+This is a period of physical education, freedom, and activity.
 The first education should be the free and unrestricted expression of the natural activities of the child in his natural environment.

 3. Education for Boyhood (12 to 15 years): This is the pre-adolescent stage and the period of intellectual education.
 It is also the period of acquisition of knowledge.
-The boy is now on the adult life.
-In this period curiosity develops and creates in the boy an urge for knowledge.
-Rousseau in his book Emile is introduced to studies that reveal nature, astronomy, geography, science and the arts and crafts.
-He should deal with these problems on this own resources, independent of the authority or advice of other people.
+The boy is now in adult life.
+In this period, curiosity develops and creates in the boy an urge for knowledge.
+Rousseau, in his book Emile, is introduced to studies that reveal nature, astronomy, geography, science, and the arts and crafts.
+He should deal with these problems on his own resources, independent of the authority or advice of other people.
 He should learn by his own efforts through the observation of nature.

 4. Education for Manhood (15 to 20 years): This is a period of moral training.
 But no formal instruction in moral education is to be given.
-Placed in the proper environment, human would learn things through direct experience.
-At this stage the adolescent undergoes a new birth on account of the appearance of sex desire.
+Placed in the proper environment, humans would learn things through direct experience.
+At this stage, the adolescent undergoes a new birth on account of the appearance of sex desire.
 The adolescent has to learn at this stage the control of passions.
-In this stage man should have moral and religious education.
+In this stage, man should have moral and religious education.

-5. Women’s Education: Rousseau in his book Emile he came to believe that men and women are not and ought not to be constituted alike in character and temperament.
-Women should be taught sewing, embroidery and lace work.
-They should also be taught singing, dancing and accomplishments.
-Ethics and religion must be taught but no philosophy, science or art.
+5. Women’s Education: Rousseau, in his book Emile he came to believe that men and women are not and ought not to be constituted alike in character and temperament.
+Women should be taught sewing, embroidery, and lacework.
+They should also be taught singing, dancing, and accomplishments.
+Ethics and religion must be taught, but no philosophy, science, or art.
 Girls should be taught to be obedient and industrious.
-In respect of women’s education Rousseau appears to be conservation and traditional.
-In this regard he does not show a progressive outlook.
+In respect of women’s education, Rousseau appears to be conservative and traditional.
+In this regard, he does not show a progressive outlook.

 Rousseau’s View on Curriculum

-During infancy Emile will not be taught the usual subjects, for those do not fulfill the needs of childhood.
-Children are not capable of learning things which the adults can learn.
-Their ways of seeing, thinking and feeling are different from those of, the adults.
+During infancy, Emile will not be taught the usual subjects, for those do not fulfill the needs of childhood.
+Children are not capable of learning things that adults can learn.
+Their ways of seeing, thinking, and feeling are different from those of the adults.
 So, at this stage, the education of Emile will be purely negative.
-It is the period for physical development of the children, his senses are properly exercised and for cultivating natural habits.
+It is the period for physical development of the children, their senses are properly exercised, and for cultivating natural habits.

 In the second stage, Emile's education is to be purely negative.
 There will be no verbal lessons for him.
-He is to learn by his own experiences.
+He is to learn from his own experiences.
 No book should be used.
-There is no place of moral instruction at this stage as it requires the exercise of reasoning and “childhood is the sleep of reason”.
-Education at this stage includes mainly training of the .senses because these are the gateways of intellect.
+There is no place of moral instruction at this stage, as it requires the exercise of reasoning, and “childhood is the sleep of reason”.
+Education at this stage includes mainly training of the senses because these are the gateways of intellect.
 But no intellectual training should be provided at this stage.
 Some amount of moral training can be given by example.

 With the beginning of the adolescent period, begins the moral and religious education of Emile.
-Moral qualities such as benevolence, kindness, service and sympathy should be developed now.
+Moral qualities such as benevolence, kindness, service, and sympathy should be developed now.
 Moral education, says Rousseau, is to be given through activities and occupations and not through lectures on morality.
-Besides moral education the curriculum at this stage should include history, religious instruction, aesthetics, physical culture, sex instruction etc. The education of Emile has now to be positive and not negative.
+Besides moral education, the curriculum at this stage should include history, religious instruction, aesthetics, physical culture, sex instruction, etc. The education of Emile has now to be positive and not negative.
 Now, the youth is to be educated for life with others and is to be educated in social relationships.
-Now, the training of heart should receive attention.
-Because of, the appearance of sex impulse the adolescent at this stage has to learn the control of passions.
+Now, the training of the heart should receive attention.
+Because of the appearance of sex impulse, the adolescent at this stage has to learn the control of passions.

 Criticism of Rousseau’s Ideas and Practices

-Dr. Graves has severely criticized the educational ideas and the practices of Rousseau.
+Dr. Graves has severely criticized the educational ideas and practices of Rousseau.
 Rousseau’s ideas, according to him, are full of contradictions and inconsistencies.
 Rousseau himself said: “I should rather be a man of paradox than prejudice”.
-The education advocated by Rousseau, was anti-social.
-The society is subordinated to the individual who is supreme.
-Social environment is neglected.
+The education advocated by Rousseau was anti-social.
+The society is subordinated to the supreme individual.
+The social environment is neglected.
 Rousseau’s view of democracy is wrong in the present world.
-He strongly opposed women’s education “a woman of culture is to be avoided like a pestilence”.
+He strongly opposed women’s education: “A woman of culture is to be avoided like a pestilence”.